-In order to alleviate the burden on reviewers in sections with large numbers of applications, multiple review groups are established and proposals assigned to them randomly.
+- \3 In order to alleviate the burden on reviewers in sections with large numbers of applications, multiple review groups are established and proposals assigned to them randomly.

-For "Scientific Research (S)", in addition to the Comprehensive Review, we have introduced a system of review comments produced by researchers in closely-related specializations, taking into account the specialized nature of applications.
-Reviews in the Challenging Research (Exploratory) category were conducted in a comprehensive review format up to the call for proposals for the 2021 funding year, but the two-stage document review format will be used for the 2022 funding year and thereafter.
+\4 For such as "Scientific Research (S)", in addition to the Comprehensive Review, we have introduced a system of review comments - produced by researchers in closely-related specializations, taking into account the specialized nature of applications.

+\5 "Reviews in the Challenging Research (Exploratory)" category were conducted in a comprehensive review format up to the call for proposals for the 2021 funding year, but the two-stage document review format has been used from the 2022 funding year.